-- 3. Verify that key privacy terms in the website's search tool take the user to relevant privacy information.
-Develop search capabilities by use case for those seeking student privacy information, and consider use case examples, such as: - a) I want to learn about my FERPA or PPRA rights - b) I want to know what information is released as directory information - c) I want to opt out of directory information
+- 3. Ensure that key privacy terms in the web site's search tool on takes the user to relevant privacy information.
+Develop search capabilities by use case for those seeking student privacy information, and consider use case examples, such as: - 1.
+I want to find out my FERPA rights - 2.
+I want to know what information is released as directory information - 3.
+I want to opt out of directory information

-Consider including slang and misspellings in your search engine indexing, as well as any non-English languages common in your community.
+4. Consider including slang and misspellings in your search engine indexing, as well as languages common in your community.

-4. Regularly check your website to ensure the content remains current, and provide an indication of when the content was last updated.
+5. Regularly check your website to ensure it is current.
 LEA websites are a general source of information for your community on a variety of topics from sports schedules to snow days to permission slips.
 Update policies as they change, ensure links aren't broken, and remove outdated information.